 The United States Presidential Succession Act states very plainly that, in the case of a double vacancy in the presidency and vice-presidency, the Speaker of the House shall “act as President” for the duration of the relevant vacancy or inability, potentially for the rest of any four-year presidential term then underway.

 This is not a recent innovation.
-The very first presidential succession law, passed in 1792 by the Second Congress, composed of many of the founding fathers who participated in the Constitutional Convention of 1787.
-The 1792 law included Speaker of the House as third in the line of succession.
+The very first presidential succession law was passed in 1792 by the Second Congress, which was composed of many of the founding fathers who participated in the Constitutional Convention of 1787.
+The 1792 law included the Speaker of the House as third in the line of succession.

 Even if there were a strong constitutional argument against the succession law, the Attorney General has no authority to strike down an Act of Congress by merely issuing an opinion.
 He is not a court.
 Only a final judgment by our independent judicial branch (ultimately, the U.S. Supreme Court) could properly do so.
 Any lower court almost certainly would (and should) stay the effect of any ruling against the law until the Supreme Court issued a final decision.
 Pelosi would serve in the meantime — and the Attorney General, military commanders, and all other Americans would be duty-bound to follow the law and respect her authority until and unless the Supreme Court were to rule otherwise.

 Neither text nor history supports the arguments against Pelosi’s eligibility.
 Conservative “originalists” claiming to follow the “original public meaning” of the Constitution should find powerfully dispositive the resolution of the issue by the Congress of 1792, very close in time to the Constitution’s ratification.
 True, James Madison and others questioned the Speaker’s eligibility during that era, but the issue was resolved against their view.